-Fleas, ticks and mosquitos have the potential to spread diseases to your family and other pets in your family.
+Fleas, ticks and mosquitos have the potential to spread diseases to your family and other pets.

-With increasing popularity of dog parks and exposure to a broader population of dogs, parasite protection takes new importance in your pet's health plan.
+With increasing popularity of dog parks and exposure to a broad population of dogs, parasite protection takes new importance in your pet's health care plan.

-Despite availability of the finest tick and flea prevention technology available at Advanced Care Pet Hospital, tick and fleainfestations in pets are increasing.
+Despite the finest tick and flea prevention technology available at Advanced Care Pet Hospital, tick and flea infestations are increasing.

-Monthly prevention is the easiest and least expensive approach to controlling diseases like lyme and heartworm disease transmitted by parasites in pets.
+Monthly prevention is the easiest, most affordable approach to controlling lyme and heartworm disease transmitted by pet parasites.

 Say what you will about global warming, trends suggests ticks and fleas are enjoying a longer growing season here in central Minnesota.

 In Sterns County we've experienced relatively warm winters with fewer real long cold spells, giving parasites more opportunities.